Get support with personal counselling

 Accessing in-person counselling is simple.

-You can use our online booking system or you can call Student Services.
+You can use our online booking system or you can call our offices at each campus.

 At certain times of the year, demand for our service is high.
 We will make every effort to see you as soon as possible, and you will always be offered the first available appointment.